skeeto/elisp-finalize/README.md

 ## Usage

-Use `kill-process` as a finalizer to clean up a leftover process.
+Use `delete-process` as a finalizer to clean up a leftover process.

 ```el
 (require 'cl-lib)